 Fire-rated doors, also known as fire-resistant doors or simply fire doors, can help contribute to your safety and peace of mind, and in some commercial settings are mandated by building codes.
-If you’re considering installing them at your business, here’s some information you should know.
+Public buildings and commercial facilities are required to have fire doors and smoke doors at different access points throughout their facility, both exterior doors as well as interior.
+If you’re considering installing them at your business, or need to replace old ones that aren’t up to code, there’s some information you should know:

-That “and smoke” part is important, since smoke inhalation kills more people in fires than the actual fire does.
-This means that while proper installation is important with any commercial door, it’s especially so with a fire door.
+Sealing off an area from an active fire isn’t the only thing these doors are for; arguably, it’s just as important that they seal out smoke, since smoke inhalation kills more people in fires than the actual fire does.
+This means that while proper installation is important with any commercial door, it’s especially critical with a fire door.
 If careless installation leaves gaps between the door and frame, for instance, this will compromise the door’s effectiveness in blocking the spread of smoke.

 A fire door should never be blocked, locked or propped open.
 Doing any of these can be dangerous, and may violate fire safety codes.
 And because fire-resistant door assemblies are tested and rated as complete units, you’re limited in the modifications you can make to them once they’re installed.